 Kelly Messett, CTRS

-Jackson Rehabilitation Hospital specialists provide educational and injury prevention programs to thousands of South Florida elementary school children, teenagers and adults each year.
+The Christine E. Lynn Rehabilitation Center specialists provide educational and injury prevention programs to thousands of South Florida elementary school children, teenagers and adults each year.
 As volunteer leaders in educating the community, Jackson’s physicians, nurses and therapists play an active role in the following programs:

 “Learn Not to Burn,” a fire prevention safety curriculum for teachers.